ABOUT

 By the early 2010’s, the boutique nature of her parents business was no longer the industry norm; fast fashion had taken hold of the consumer market, subjugating millions of garment workers to unethical, slave-like conditions in order to keep the cost of manufacturing artificially low and the profits for CEOs and share-holders astronomical.
 In the face of the unethical, exploitative, and environmentally damaging agenda of corporate fashion, Janelle decided to carve her own path—one committed to upcycling, sustainability, hand craft, and the zero waste design methodology.

-Zero waste patterns are like puzzles: all the pattern pieces fit together so that nothing is wasted, whereas traditional methods discard 15% of textiles.
+Zero waste patterns are like puzzles: each pattern pieces fit together so that nothing is wasted, whereas traditional methods discard 15% of textiles.
 Through her brand JRAT, Janelle seeks to reclaim as much as possible from the trash heap of hyper consumerism in order to reduce the weight of modern life on our fragile, precious planet.
-Reclaimed, found, second-hand, and donated goods are the foundation of the clothing, furniture, sculpture, and other works of art that she creates.
+Reclaimed, found, second-hand, and donated goods are the foundation of the clothing, furniture, sculpture, costuming, and other works of art that she creates.
 Aside from being environmentally positive, used materials also hold sentimental, emotional, and historical value—these narratives of past lives live on through her work in whispers and echoes.

 Janelle works with private clients through an initiative called Wardrobe Therapy which begins with an intensive interview process so that Janelle can holistically understand the clients relationship to fashion—how it started, where it’s at, where they desire their style to go.
 She then reconstructs loved yet unworn garments from the client’s wardrobe into pieces they will wear once again and love all the more.

-Densely pleated, boldly clashing, and unexpectedly rhythmic, Janelle’s work is scrappy, unapologetic, and a testament to just how much time and energy it takes for real humans to manufacture and produce every consumer product we engage with.
+Densely pleated, boldly clashing, and unexpectedly rhythmic, Janelle’s work is scrappy, unapologetic, and a testament to just how much time and energy it takes for real humans to produce every consumer product we engage with.

 PRESS